adonis0302/Openusercss/CONTRIBUTING.md

 This project follows the `standard` commit message convention.
 For example:
 `feat(client): Display short revision id + branch in footer`

-If you don't want to type this format manually, you can use `npm run c` or `git-cz` to launch Commitizen that creates the format for you.
+If you don't want to type this format manually, you can use `yarn c` or `git-cz` to launch Commitizen that creates the format for you.

 When you make a commit, the pre-commit hook will lint your code, then run unit tests.
 Please make sure that you stash changes you haven't added to your commit, so that tests only run on code you're about to commit.